 With a new guitar and discovering the joy of lighter gauge strings (“even though I couldn’t afford a Martin, I could at least use Martin strings”), Bill began to pick and sing his way through a vast catalogue of country blues, protest songs and some traditional Celtic material and along the way he took his first steps in developing a style of fingerpicking and a love for alternate tunings that would eventually become his trademark.

-After retiring from Strathclyde Police after 22 years as a Detective Inspector, further careers, first as a security consultant then as owner of a bookshop, kept Bill busy until, frustrated with trying to fit into a corporate world in which he never felt comfortable, he eventually gave up business totally and turned to music.
+Following a long and successful career with Strathclyde Police, Bill worked first as a security consultant and then as bookshop owner until, frustrated with trying to fit into a corporate world in which he never felt comfortable, he eventually gave up business totally and turned to music.
 “What I was doing, and what I saw in the world of commerce, really disheartened me.
 I decided in 2007 it was time to fulfil my dream and become a full-time musician.”

 Bill threw himself almost immediately into an ambitious project that helped to hone his playing and singing and, at the same time, to nurture his distinctive voice as a songwriter.
 With the approach in 2009 of the 50th anniversary of the Auchengeich Mining Disaster, which occurred in the North Lanarkshire mining village of Bridgend where he grew up, Bill decided to help commemorate this important local event with the release of an album of original songs about mining, and especially about the mining community where he grew up, and in September 2008 he released Along The Miners’ Rows.
 “I had written a song called Along The Miners’ Rows about 20 years previously.
 With the approach of the 50th anniversary I thought about expanding that idea into a full album to try and tell the story of not only Auchengeich but about how such disasters can affect communities everywhere.”